zulip/zulip/docs/testing/manual-testing.md

   - use s to narrow to a stream (select message first and verify in sidebar)
   - use S to narrow to the topic (and verify in sidebar)
-  - use v to navigate to private messages
+  - use v to navigate to direct messages
 - Click on the recipient bar
   - narrow to a stream
   - narrow to a topic
-  - narrow to PMs with one user
+  - narrow to direct messages with one user
-  - narrow to a group PM
+  - narrow to a group direct message
 - Click on the Zulip logo
   - narrow to a topic
   - click on the Zulip logo (and verify you're in the Recent conversations view)